 The Apochromatic Refractor Telescope

-Apochromatic telescopes represent a significant advancement over the more commonly used achromatic telescopes in the visual astronomy community.
+Apochromatic refractor telescopes (often referred to as ‘APOs’) represent a significant advancement over the more commonly used achromatic telescopes in the visual astronomy community.
 While an achromat is acceptable for visual use, an ‘APO’ is recommended for deep-sky astrophotography.

 By incorporating multiple lenses, these telescopes effectively eliminate the issue of chromatic aberration—where different wavelengths of light come to different focal points.
 A refractor that is truly color-free is called an apochromat.